Direct Mail Systems

 The key metrics to measure when determining the success of a direct mail campaign is the:

 Response Rate - which is the percentage of recipients who responded to your mailer, in the form of taking the desired action, like making a purchase or signing up for a service.
 This is also commonly referred to as the conversion rate, especially if the CTA is to make a purchase.
-Research shows that direct mail response rates are 36 times greater than emails.
+The average warm Direct Mail response rate is currently 7.9%, far exceeding average digital channel performance.
+Furthermore, research indicates that the average Direct Mail item is retained in the home for 7.4 days, increasing the opportunity for response and brand interaction.

 Tracking Mechanisms